 - Some days, read a book to your child in the upper range of their skill level – this is a “special treat” to our kids, one they all look forward to.

 - While the “big kids” do homework, the little (non-school age kids) play quietly with puzzles, LEGO DUPLO, coloring or other non-electronic toys.

-This is how we make it through the daily “homework-hour” with minimal tears and frustration (mine or kids’).
+This is how we make it through the daily “homework hour” with minimal tears and frustration (mine or the kids’).
 I have to admit that I am nervous about having three school-aged kids this year, but as past years have shown me, the more relaxed I am, the more relaxed the kids are.
-I trust that our well-established homework routine is fully scalable and works as well for one kid, as it does for two, three or even four school-aged kids.
+I trust that our well-established homework routine is fully scalable and works as well for one kid, as it does for two, three, or even four school-aged kids.